cees-elzinga/script.xbmc.hue/README.md

 ![ScreenShot](http://meethue.files.wordpress.com/2013/01/plugin2.png?w=400)

-This is an XBMC add-on that controls Philips Hue lights.
-It will automatically dim the lights as soon as a movie starts playing, and turns the lights back on once the movie is done The add-on is made to be portable and works out of the box.
-Follow the installation instructions and you're ready to go.
+An XBMC add-on that controls Philips Hue lights.
+It will automatically dim the lights as soon as a movie starts playing, and turns the lights back on once the movie is done.

 Installation
 ------------

 Download the add-on as a ZIP file.
 Open XBMC and go to:

-System -> Settings -> Add-ons -> Install from zip file
+`System -> Settings -> Add-ons -> Install from zip file`

 Restart XBMC and configure the add-on:

-System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue -> Start bridge discovery
+`System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue -> Start bridge discovery`

-Using "bridge discovery" the "Bridge IP" and "Bridge User" are entered automatically.
+Using "Start auto discovery of bridge IP and User" the "Bridge IP" and "Bridge User" are entered automatically.

 Note for Raspberry Pi users: save the add-on configuration by exiting XBMC before shutting down the Pi completely.

 Ambilight mode
 --------------

 If you'd like to use your lights in an ambilight mode you'll need the "ambilight" version of this add-on, available at: https://github.com/cees-elzinga/script.xbmc.hue.ambilight.
-In order for the ambilight mode to work you'll need to install the Python PIL library first.
+In order for the ambilight mode to work you'll need to install the XBMC requests add-on first.

 Donations
 ---------